SwiftStrike24/AI-Kraken-TradingBot/bot/prompt_template.md

   5. SMALL PORTFOLIO MANDATE: With portfolios under $50, prioritize taking ANY crypto position over holding 100% cash.
 Even small positions can generate meaningful alpha.
   6. NEW SINGLE-POSITION MANDATE (PORTFOLIOS <$50): To avoid failed trades due to minimum order sizes, you MUST consolidate your entire planned investment into a SINGLE high-conviction asset.
 Do not attempt to diversify a small portfolio.
 It is better to make one successful trade than multiple failed ones.
   7. PERCENTAGE-BASED ALLOCATION: Specify trade sizes as percentages of total portfolio value, not absolute volumes.
 This ensures proper capital allocation regardless of portfolio size.
+  8. **MANDATORY PRE-CALCULATION:** Before finalizing your JSON, you MUST perform a mental dry run.
+For your highest conviction trade, calculate the required USD to meet the minimum order size (ordermin * price).
+If this amount exceeds your allocation percentage limit (e.g., 95% of the portfolio), that trade is IMPOSSIBLE.
+  9. **ESCAPE HATCH:** If your highest-conviction trade is mathematically impossible due to minimum order sizes (e.g., a 95% allocation is still not enough USD to buy the minimum required volume), you MUST discard that trade and move to your second-highest conviction asset.
+Do not propose a trade that cannot be executed.
-  8. PORTFOLIO REBALANCING: You can SELL existing crypto positions to free up capital for new investments.
+  10. PORTFOLIO REBALANCING: You can SELL existing crypto positions to free up capital for new investments.
 If you currently hold Asset A but want to invest in Asset B, sell Asset A first, then buy Asset B. This is how professional portfolio rebalancing works.
-  9. SELL EXISTING HOLDINGS: If your analysis suggests a different asset allocation than what you currently hold, generate SELL orders for current positions and BUY orders for new target positions.
+  11. SELL EXISTING HOLDINGS: If your analysis suggests a different asset allocation than what you currently hold, generate SELL orders for current positions and BUY orders for new target positions.
 Don't be constrained by your current holdings.
-  10. Your entire response MUST be a single, valid JSON object.
+  12. Your entire response MUST be a single, valid JSON object.
 Do not include any text, markdown, or commentary before or after the JSON.
 </CONSTRAINTS>

 <TASK>